For the Yardwork-Averse

 Sea Holly ‘Sapphire Blue’

 While the flowers that appear in spring are insignificant, the fall fruit of the deciduous beautyberry bush is spectacular.
 Bright purple drupes wrap branches and remain intact well into fall, often holding on until harsh winter weather arrives.
 Beautyberry, which does best in Zones 6 through 10, shines when many garden plants begin to fade, and the bright berries provide seasonal sustenance for cardinals, blue jays, robins, mockingbirds, woodpeckers, and other backyard birds.
-Available at The Home Depot; $18.98.
+Available from The Home Depot; $29.19.

 Do you need an alternative to turf grass in dry, shady locations?
 Sedge, native to North America, is a perfect solution as it thrives beneath trees and tall perennial plantings in Zones 3 through 8.
 The eight-inch-tall plants colonize, forming a dense mat of wispy semi-evergreen leaves that never require mowing.
 Available on Amazon; $16.99.